 4. Set Boundaries

 Boundaries in a relationship allow you to be yourself, have your feelings, make your decisions.
 They are a form of self-care where you value your emotions and needs.
-They keep you from overextending yourself and be responsible for others feeling.
+They keep you from overextending yourself and being responsible for others’ feelings.
 Boundaries are crucial for your emotional and physical safety.

 5. Redeem Your Self-Esteem

-Find out the positives in you and feed on them.
+Find out the positives in you and nurture them.
 Develop your sense of self.
 In a codependent relationship, redeeming your self-esteem is shifting the focus to yourself.
 This may lead to much-needed self-discovery.
 Find out what you love to do, your favorite movies, activities, cuisines, and try them.
 Ask your partner to join you in this quest.
 If possible, consult a therapist to help you in this journey.
+There are also scores of self-help books on this topic as well.

 6. Do Not Be Afraid Of Change